A BRIEF BIOGRAPHY OF WINSTON CHURCHILL

 For a time Chamberlain remained prime minister.
-However in May 1940 he was strongly criticised for his handling of the campaign in Norway and he resigned.
+However, in May 1940, he was strongly criticized for his handling of the campaign in Norway and he resigned.
 Winston Churchill became prime minister of Britain on 10 May 1940.
 The same day German forces invaded The Netherlands and Belgium.

 France surrendered on 21 May but the Germans lost the Battle of Britain which was fought between July and September 1940.
-Nevertheless the Germans had further successes.
+Nevertheless, the Germans had further successes.
 In April 1941 they conquered Yugoslavia and Greece.
 In May 1941 they captured Crete.
 The situation began to change in June 1941 when Hitler foolishly invaded Russia.
 Churchill detested communism but he promised to everything he could to help the Russians.
-On 7 December 1941 the Japanese attacked the USA at Pearl Harbor.
+On 7 December 1941, the Japanese attacked the USA at Pearl Harbor.
 On 11 December Hitler stupidly declared war on the USA, the most powerful nation in the world.
 In November 1942 the British won a decisive victory at El Alamein in Egypt and in January-February 1943 the Russians won a great victory at Stalingrad.
 Gradually things got worse for the Germans.
-The allies invaded Sicily in July 1943 then Italy in September.
-Meanwhile the Russians won another victory at Kursk in July 1943.
-Afterwards they steadily advanced.
+The Allies invaded Sicily in July 1943 than Italy in September.
+Meanwhile, the Russians won another victory at Kursk in July 1943.
+Afterwards, they steadily advanced.
 The allies invaded France in June 1944 and Germany surrendered in May 1945.